tsandrini/tensorfiles/README.md

 ### 8.1 Major help

 These are people that are engrained in the nix community and whose work I/we use on a daily basis.
-I hope they will hapilly continue to be a part of the nix community and I thank them for all of their contributions.
+I hope they will happily continue to be a part of the nix community and I thank them for all of their contributions.

 [edolstra](https://github.com/edolstra)